Skip to content

 • Be notified with recording rule

-• Be notified when selected server(s) lost connection (This option doesn't exists if you have selected monitor in the previous view)
+• Be notified when selected server(s) lose connection (this option doesn’t exist if you selected a monitor in the previous view)

 second view promql